G\^ateaux semiderivative approach applied to shape optimization for contact problems: Abstract

 \section{Abstract}

 Shape optimization problems constrained by variational inequalities (VI) are non-smooth and non-convex optimization problems.
 The non-smoothness arises due to the variational inequality constraint, which makes it challenging to derive optimality conditions.
-Besides the non-smoothness there are complementary aspects due to the VIs as well as distributed, non-linear, non-convex and infinite-dimensional aspects due to the shapes which complicate to set up an optimality system and, thus, to develop {efficient} solution algorithms.
-In this paper, we consider the {Hadamard semiderivative} in order to formulate optimality conditions.
-In this context, we set up a {Hadamard shape semiderivative} approach and demonstrate its advantages {over an proposed approach based on regulatizations}.
+Besides the non-smoothness there are complementary aspects due to the VIs as well as distributed, non-linear, non-convex and infinite-dimensional aspects due to the shapes which complicate to set up an optimality system and, thus, to develop efficient solution algorithms.
+In this paper, we consider Gâteaux semiderivatives in order to formulate optimality conditions.
+In the application, we concentrate on a shape optimization problem constrained by the contact problem.